 Summary — Victorious is Lauri Jortikka (Vic) who virtually led from the gun.
-17 places behind is Robyn Rodd (Vic), the first woman.
+In 17th place was first women Robyn Rodd (Vic).
 A total of 83 skiers finished the course.
 The course was 25 km long skied in the classical style with skiers carrying a 5 kg pack that represented the crown prince.
 The course started on the east side of the Dam Wall and went via Watchbed Creek to Fitzgeralds Hut, Edmondson’s Hut, Heathy Spur and back to the Dam Wall to finish in the Nordic Bowl.

 The Birkebeiner Story incl. information about the mother (Inga) of Prince Hakon

 The Birkebeiner Movie (Trailer 1:30) — The Last King